dmnm/hotels_rest/README.md

 ## How to use

 ## Known issues
-Is not possible to authorize 'admin' user and JavaScript application at one moment
+Is not possible to authorize 'admin' user and JavaScript application at the same time in FF, in Chrome works well.